Description

 Translucent icicles

 This material type was prepared especially for creating icicles hanging from a roof.
-The additional layer of animated dirt makes it looks wet.
+The additional layer of animated dirt makes it look wet.

 Create new material